Jorgelina-Etchevest/ecommerce-customer-retention-analysis/README.md

-# 📊 E-commerce Customer Retention Analysis
+# E-commerce Customer Retention Analysis

-> **Business Analytics & Machine Learning Project**
+**Business Analytics & Machine Learning Project**

-> Predicting customer retention using the Brazilian Olist E-commerce Dataset.
+Predicting customer repurchase behavior using the Brazilian Olist E-commerce Dataset.

 ---

-## 📌 Project Overview
+## Project Overview

-Customer retention is one of the biggest challenges in e-commerce.
-Acquiring a new customer is considerably more expensive than retaining an existing one.
+Customer retention is one of the most important challenges in e-commerce.
+Acquiring a new customer is significantly more expensive than retaining an existing one.

 The objective of this project was to identify the factors associated with customer repurchase behavior and develop predictive models capable of identifying customers with a high probability of not returning.